 In real estate law, the term “escrow” refers to a legal agreement in which a neutral third party handles documents and financial transactions between two or more parties.
 There are two types of escrow in real estate.

-1. A purchase escrow, related to buying or selling a home.
+• A purchase escrow, related to buying or selling a home

 How does escrow work in a home purchase?

 A purchase escrow helps manage all of the moving parts of a home sale.
-Buyers want to make sure all of the money they put into the purchase is accounted for and they can close on the home without any issues.
-Sellers are concerned with profiting as much as possible from the sale, and ensuring that they’re released from their ownership stake in the home.
+Buyers want to make sure all of the money they put into the purchase is accounted for, so they can close on the home without any issues.
+Sellers are concerned with profiting as much as possible from the sale, while also ensuring that they can transfer ownership of the home.

 The purpose of a purchase escrow account is to: